AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 To get normal mapping to work we're going to need a per-fragment normal.
 Similar to what we did diffuse and specular maps we can use a 2D texture to store per-fragment normal data.
 This way we can sample a 2D texture to get a normal vector for that specific fragment.

 While normal vectors are geometric entities and textures are generally only used for color information, storing normal vectors in a texture may not be immediately obvious.
 If you think about color vectors in a texture they are represented as a 3D vector with an r, g, and b component.
 We can similarly store a normal vector's x, y, and z component in the respective color component.
-Normal vectors range between -1 and 1 so they're first mapped to
+Normal vectors range between -1 and 1 so they're first mapped to $[0,1]$.

+`vec3 rgb_normal = normal * 0.5 + 0.5; // transforms from [-1,1] to [0,1]`

+With normal vectors transformed to an RGB color component like this, we can store a per-fragment normal derived from the shape of a surface onto a 2D texture.
+An example **normal map**